 Medium compliance reflects current stable status of commercial landings from both stocks, although noting significant uncertainties given both are data limited stocks.
-Also catches have been higher than scientific advice for the subarea 4 stock in the most recent for which data is available (ICES, 2016).
-In subarea 6-7 total commercial catch has been less than or approximately equivalent to the advice in the two most recent years in the time series; 2015 and 2016 but recreational catches are not included and ICES consider they could be a large component of the total catch (ICES, 2017)
+Also catches have been higher than scientific advice for the Subarea IV stock in the most recent for which data is available (ICES, 2016).
+In Subarea VI-VII total commercial catch has been less than or approximately equivalent to the advice in the two most recent years in the time series; 2015 and 2016 but recreational catches are not included; ICES consider they could be a large component of the total catch (ICES, 2017)